-If you specify a database release that is older than the current database release, then certain features may be unavailable.
+If you specify a database release that is older than the current database release, then certain features and data types may be unavailable.
 For example, specifying

 Data Pump Import can always read Data Pump dump file sets created by older releases of the database.

 When operating across a network link, Data Pump requires that the source and target databases differ by no more than two versions.
 For example, if one database is Oracle Database 12c, then the other database must be 12c, 11g, or 10g.
 Note that Data Pump checks only the major version number (for example, 10g,11g, 12c), not specific release numbers (for example, 12.2, 12.1, 11.1, 11.2, 10.1, or 10.2).